frederic-perez/AmE-dictionary/data/dictionary.md

 __bobby pin__
 __bobby socks__
 __bocce ball__ _n_
+__bocce__ _n_ A game of Italian origin similar to lawn bowling that is played with wooden balls on a long narrow court covered with fine gravel.
 __bod__ _n_ :two::hammer:
 __bodacious__
 __bode__ _v_ :nine::m: (bodes, boding) Be a portent of a particular outcome.
 Indicate by signs. _These signs bode bad news._ _Syn_ augur, presage, portend, foretell _St-Pierre’s return bodes well for nation._ _His conservative definition does not bode well for those who object to having their lives subject to spying._ _Her hesitation at his proposal boded trouble in their future._